The Safest and Most Dangerous Places in Five Corners, WA: Crime Maps and Statistics

 Is Five Corners, WA Safe?

-The D- grade indicates that the rate of crime is much higher than that of the average US city.
-Five Corners ranks in the 9th percentile for safety, meaning it is safer than 9% of cities but less safe than 91%.
-This analysis applies only to Five Corners's official city boundaries.
+The D- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Five Corners's combined rate is much higher than the norm.
+Five Corners sits in the 9th percentile, ahead of 9% of cities and behind 91%.
+The grade covers only Five Corners's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Five Corners is 51.68 per 1,000 residents in the typical year.
-Five Corners Residents generally consider the northeast part of the city to be the safest.
-Your chance of being a victim of crime in Five Corners varies by neighborhood - ranging from 1 in 9 in the southeast neighborhoods to 1 in 30 in the northeast.
+The overall crime rate in Five Corners is 51.68 per 1,000 residents in a typical year.
+Residents generally consider the northeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 9 in the southeast neighborhoods to 1 in 30 in the northeast.

-When looking at total crime counts (rather than per capita rates), the south parts of Five Corners, WA see the most incidents - about 277 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 48 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Five Corners, WA report the most crime, about 277 cases per year.
+The northwest part reports the fewest, around 48 per year.

 The Cost of Crime™ in Five Corners, WA

-The total projected cost of crime in Five Corners for 2025 is $12,601,702.
-This translates to approximately $547 per resident and $1,610 per household.
-On average, crime-related costs account for 1.3% of the median household income in Five Corners.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Five Corners for 2025 is $12,601,702, about $547 per resident and $1,610 per household.
+That equals 1.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 64.6%